jina-ai/jina/docs/fundamentals/executor/executor-methods.md

 ### Default binding

 A class method decorated with plain `@requests` (without `on=`) is the default handler for all endpoints.
-This means it is the fallback handler for endpoints that are not found. `f.post(on='/blah', ...)` will invoke `MyExecutor.foo`.
+This means it is the fallback handler for endpoints that are not found. `f.post(on='/blah', ...)` invokes `MyExecutor.foo`.

 ```python
 from jina import Executor, requests